It has been an unprecedented and difficult few days in Nova Scotia. On Sunday, a gunman terrorized a small community in rural Nova Scotia.

 That all changed on April 18-19, 2020 when a gunman went on a rampage overnight and into the morning.
 Sunday afternoon, we heard that the gunman had been capture; it was not until later that we heard he had been killed.
 We were told that at least 13 people had been killed and more were suspected as there were multiple scenes, several were fires had been set.

 The bad news continued.
-By mid-week we learned that 22 people had been killed, including an RCMP officer and several who ran towards the trouble to help others.
-It is the worse mass killing in Canada, made particularly horrific because of the forethought an the fact that the gunman used an RCMP police car and a police uniform.
+Today we learned that 22 people had been killed, including an RCMP officer and several who ran towards the trouble to help others.
+It is the worse mass killing in Canada, made particularly horrific because of the forethought shown by the fact that the gunman used an RCMP police car and a police uniform.

-This kind of thing is not expected in Canada, let alone in a small mostly rural province in Nova Scotia.
+This kind of thing is not expected in Canada, let alone in a small. mostly rural province like Nova Scotia.
 It has shattered our peace, our security, and our safety.
 The situation is compounded by the restrictions of a pandemic that have us social distancing and, therefore, unable to come together to mourn as is our custom.

 There are questions about how things were handled, why there wasn’t a wider alert.
 Answering those questions will take time but we trust that they will come.